Patricia Bender & Mary Allessio Leck

 May 16th – 9:30 am – noon.
 Trees at Joseph Bonaparte’s Point Breeze.

 Daniel Druckenbrod, Associate Professor, Department of Geological, Environmental & Marine Sciences, Rider University.
 Visit Point Breeze, home of Joseph Bonaparte from 1816 to 1832.
 Bonaparte landscaped his property after the French tradition, creating “one of the most significant, yet little known, garden parks in American landscape history.”
 (C.A.
 Webster, J. Garden History, 2012.
 The landscaping components prominently featured trees, some of which may remain to this day.
 Based on his research at Monticello, Mount Vernon, and other historical properties, Dr. Druckenbrod will consider how trees fit into this French-inspired historical landscape and the potential for interpreting this landscape today.
 Free program.
 Registration Required.
-Register here.
+To register email email@example.com with names of participants.
 Meet at Divine Word Missionaries, 101 Park St., Bordentown, NJ.
 Please park near the gym, building toward your left after you enter the property.
 Sponsored by Friends for the Abbott Marshlands and Bordentown City Environmental Commission.
 Contact firstname.lastname@example.org